 - 3.1 Applications for suspension of the General Regulations must be made through the appropriate Head of Department, Head of Institute or Head of the Doctoral School responsible for the degree programme on which the student is applying for or enrolled on.
 These requests must be made following the Suspension of Regulations Procedure.
-Such requests will be reviewed by the Academic Registrar and considered by the Pro-Director (Learning and Teaching) on behalf of the Board of Trustees .
+Such requests will be reviewed by the Academic Registrar and considered by the Pro-Director (Learning and Teaching) on behalf of the Board of Trustees.
 If suspension is approved, the case will be reported in anonymous form to a nominated committee of Academic Board on an annual basis. - 3.2 Applications for suspension of the Taught Degree Regulations must be made to the Associate Director Teaching Quality (Undergraduate) or Associate Director Teaching Quality (Postgraduate Taught) as appropriate and to the Academic Registrar following the Suspension of Regulations Procedure.
-Further details can be found in the Taught Degree Regulations. - 3.3 Applications for suspension of the Postgraduate Research Degree Regulations must be made to the appropriate Associate Director Research (Languages and Humanities) or Associate Director
+Further details can be found in the Taught Degree Regulations. - 3.3 Applications for suspension of the Postgraduate Research Degree Regulations must be made to the Head of the Doctoral School and to the Academic Registrar following the Suspension of

-Research (Social Sciences) as appropriate to the Department where the programme is located and to the Academic Registrar following the Suspension of Regulations Procedure.
+Regulations Procedure.
 Further details can be found in the Postgraduate Research Degree Regulations.